LafeLabs/trashotron/sloanslakedotart/README.md

 sudo chmod -R 0777 *
 ```
 Share the server on shared wifi networks via QR Code which points to the IP address.

+need to add port forwarding, use of domains and how to use nginx proxy manager to build the MAGIC DUMP.
+We don't host content we host links to content.
+We are the connectors!

+we use physical spaces to link social media accounts.